 Head for the village of La Boisselle which is on the D929 between the town of Albert and the village of Pozières.
 On arrival at La Boisselle look out for the signs to the La Grande Mine.
 The Crater is south south-east of the village a short way along a no through road.
 There is a parking place for a single car next to the Crater, however due to dugouts under this area there is a weight limit of four tonnes.
-Parking, courtesy of a local farmer, is available opposite the Crater at certain times of the year.

 Quite often there is a refreshment and souvenir stall near the Crater, but this is privately owned and run, and has no connection with Richard Dunning or The Friends of Lochnagar Crater.

 There are no entrance fees but we do ask visitors to